codingABI/id3esp32obd2/README.md

 The red marked 60 Ohm resistor R2 between CANHigh and CANLow was removed.

 The ESP32 waits for the *"allowed"* Android device connecting via Bluetooth (The *"allowed"* Android device can be defined in  [secrets.h](/id3esp32obd2/secrets.h)).
 After connecting with the *"allowed"* Android device the ESP32 requests CAN data and forwards the response via Bluetooth.
-While the *allowed* Android device is connected the blue, ESP32 builtin led is enabled.
+While the *allowed* Android device is connected the blue, ESP32 builtin led (Pin 2) is enabled.
 When the Android device disconnects the Bluetooth connection the CAN requests will be stopped.

 **WARNING**
 Do not lock the car without disconnecting the Bluetooth connection or power off the device by the toggle switch S1, because the VW ID.3 may triggers a car alarm, if CAN requests are received in a locked state.